vitorrgmendes/WalletBuddy/README.md

     git clone https://github.com/vitorrgmendes/WalletBuddy.git
     ```

-2. Fill in the information in the `appsettings.Development.json` file according to the `appsettings.Example.json file`;
+2. Fill in the information in the `appsettings.Development.json` file according to the `appsettings.Example.json` file;
 3. Run the API and enjoy.

 <br><br><br>